Fairfield Stags: Football

 The now defunct Fairfield Stags football team once competed in the Metro Atlantic Athletic Conference of NCAA Division I-AA between 1996 and 2003.
 Following the team's inaugural season, the 1997 team recorded the second-best single-season turnaround in Division I-AA history posting a 7–3 mark.
 The Stags won the Metro Atlantic Athletic Conference title in 1998 posting a 9–2 record and head coach Kevin Kiesel captured the league's Coach of the Year Award.
 Fairfield also had the top-rated Division I-AA defense for rushing (61.7 y.p.g.) and for total yards (213.8 y.p.g.).
 The 1999 team also went 9–2 and ranked fifth among the nation's Division I-AA non-scholarship teams.
 The defense was ranked second for scoring defense (13.4 p.p.g) and for total defense (237.7 y.p.g.).
 The 2000 team compiled an 8–2 record and ranked seventh in the country.

 In total, seven Fairfield players earned All-American honors, and one player received Academic All-American honors.
 During the 2000 season, senior Steve Dogmanits (Fairfield's all-time leader in interceptions with 21) set a school-standard of 11.
 This was enough to lead all of Division I-AA, just missing the national record (12) set in 1987 by Dean Cain of Princeton University and "Lois & Clark" fame.
 Fairfield has the second highest winning percentage (.611) among all major defunct football teams.

 The 1979 Fairfield Stags football team led by All-America and Hall of Fame quarterback Craig Leach '81 played in the National Collegiate Football Association's National Championship game where the Stags fell 60–40 to the University of Massachusetts Lowell.
 The 1980 team started the season ranked #1 in the pre-season NCFA Polls.

 Men's lacrosse

-The Fairfield Stags men's lacrosse team competes in the Colonial Athletic Association of NCAA Division I. The Stags have won eight regular season conference titles since 1996 and competed in the NCAA Division I men's lacrosse tournament in 2002 and 2005.
+The Fairfield Stags men's lacrosse team competes in the Coastal Athletic Association of NCAA Division I. The Stags have won eight regular season conference titles since 1996 and competed in the NCAA Division I men's lacrosse tournament in 2002 and 2005.
 The Stags play their home games at the new lacrosse-only Rafferty Stadium and are currently coached by Andrew Copelan.